grannycart/bibliography/Humanity.md

 % Page 217: Sitting Bull: He asked if whites considered him to be a poor man, but provided the answer himself: "You are fools to make yourselves slaves to a piece of bacon fat, some hardtack, and a little sugar and coffee."
 % Page 218: After Little Bighorn, in the process of bringing Sitting Bull in, they would show Indians, including Sitting Bull, the telephone as a way of demonstrating white man's medicine.
 % Page 219: Sitting Bull said of the US: "The country there is poisoned with blood...."
+% Page 258: Custer was offered Gatling guns, but turned them down because he thought they would slow down his march.
+Which is true, the carriages were heavy and often got stuck.
+But that might have actually SAVED him, because he would have arrived later to meet up with the other columns marching and not attackes the Indians alone.
+% Page 259: As is stated earlier in the book a number of times, Custer always charged recklessly into battle.
+Up until Little Bighorn, he got lucky.
+At Little Bighorn, being reckless, trying to get all the glory for himself by being first to attack the Indians, cost him everything.
+(Seems like move fast, break things tech companies could learn a lesson here.
+Being reckless is great -- as long as you continue to get lucky.)

 @article{doi:10.1177/09596836211060497,